 Adults who are obese are at increased risk of morbidity from hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.
-Obesity is the second leading cause of preventable death in the United States [U.S. Department of Health and Human Services.
+Together, overweight and obesity make up the second leading cause of preventable death in the United States [U.S. Department of Health and Human Services.
 Overweight and obesity: a major public health issue.
 Prevention Report 2001;16].
 Only smoking may exceed obesity in contributing to total U.S. mortality rates.

 The highest rate of obesity is seen for Pacific Islander adults.
 The lowest rate is reported for Asian adults, but the estimate has a coefficient of variation greater than 30% and does not meet UDOH standards for reliability.
 Note: Race may be Hispanic or non-Hispanic ethnicity.

 Adult Obesity by Race, Utah, 2016

 NotesObesity is defined as a BMI of 30 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters.
 In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment.
-Data has been updated from 2011 onward in all chart views to reflect this modification. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population with three age groups.[[br]] [[br]] Unreliable estimate: the estimate has a coefficient of variation greater than 30% and therefore deemed unreliable.
+Data has been updated from 2011 onward in all chart views to reflect this modification. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population with three age groups.[[br]] [[br]] ^Unreliable estimate: the estimate has a coefficient of variation greater than 30% and does not meet UDOH standards for reliability.